 When I am not at work, I enjoy going on long walks in nature and reading a good book.

-Following completion of my Doctorate in Clinical Psychology in 2014, I worked full time in the National Health Service (NHS) for several years.
 I also pursued further training in Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT), EMDR and Internal Family Systems (IFS) because I wanted to increase the effectiveness of my skills in order to help the clients I work with.